-- 1. Registration papers must be on file at the Extension Office by July 3.
-If not registered, must have an official 4-H tag. - 2.
-Two heifers of the same breed will constitute a breed show.
-All ages will be shown together in a breed show unless the superintendent determines number of entries warrants separate classes.

-3. Senior or winter heifer calves - calved between September 1 and December 31 of previous year.
+- Registration papers must be on file at the Extension Office by the Pre-Fair Entry Deadline.
+If not registered, must have an official 4-H tag. - Two heifers of the same breed will constitute a breed show.
+All ages will be shown together in a breed show unless the superintendent determines number of entries warrants separate classes. - 3.
+Senior or winter heifer calves calved between September 1 and December 31 of previous year.